The environment created by a crisis is different to business as usual: it is fast-paced, complex and uncertain.

 Alcovia is the name of our fictitious nation, a fully-realised world with its own internal and international dynamics.
 It’s where our crisis communications training takes place — a safe, simulated environment that’s insulated from the outside world, but that mirrors it in all material respects.
 Alcovia is where we put our delegates’ decision-making, strategic thinking and communications skills to the test.

-By using a fictional country instead of a real one, we are able to exert greater control over characters, events and settings in order to fashion a crisis with a credible, complex, compelling and motivating story.
+By using a fictional country instead of a real one, we are able to exert greater control over characters, events and settings in order to fashion a crisis with a credible, complex and compelling.
 We apply the restraints of a real nation’s history, politics and culture however necessary to craft a narrative that’s representative of the world in which our clients operate.

 Within our simulated world, we test crisis communications strategies at several different levels of abstraction, and evaluate these outcomes to give feedback on their respective success.
 It’s a process that helps delegates conceptualise and develop a winning strategy for effective crisis management.
 Learn more by taking a look at our SABMiller crisis communications case study.